I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_cpsuicbparam.md

 The property sheet page is about to become active, and CPSUI has received a PSN_SETACTIVE notification message (described in the Windows SDK documentation).
 CPSUI sets <b>pCurItem</b> to the value contained in <b>pOptItem</b>, and sets <b>pOldSel</b> to point to the <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

+`hDlg`

+CPSUI-supplied handle to the currently active dialog box.

+`pOptItem`

+CPSUI-supplied pointer to an array of <a href="..\compstui\ns-compstui-_optitem.md">OPTITEM</a> structures.
+This is the same pointer that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

+`cOptItem`

+CPSUI-supplied number of OPTITEM structures in the array pointed to by <b>pOptItem</b>.
+This is the same number that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

+`Flags`

+CPSUI-supplied flags.
+This is the same set of flags that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

+`pCurItem`

+CPSUI-supplied pointer to a member of the OPTITEM array pointed to by <b>pOptItem</b>.
+This array member represents the "current" option, which is the one for which the callback function was called.

+`DUMMYUNIONNAME`

+`UserData`

+CPSUI-supplied user data.
+This is the same value that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

 `Result`

 Result value supplied by the <a href="..\compstui\nc-compstui-_cpsuicallback.md">_CPSUICALLBACK</a>-typed callback function.
 By default, CPSUI sets this value to CPSUI_OK.
 After the callback function returns, CPSUI calls its <a href="https://msdn.microsoft.com/library/windows/hardware/ff546207">ComPropSheet</a> function with a function code of <a href="https://msdn.microsoft.com/library/windows/hardware/ff547087">CPSFUNC_SET_RESULT</a>, supplying the <b>Reason</b> member contents as the result value.

 This member is used only if the <b>Reason</b> member is CPSUICB_REASON_APPLYNOW and the callback function does not return CPSUI_ACTION_NO_APPLY_EXIT.

-`UserData`

-CPSUI-supplied user data.
-This is the same value that the application previously supplied in a <a href="..\compstui\ns-compstui-_compropsheetui.md">COMPROPSHEETUI</a> structure.

 ## Requirements